hailelagi/hailelagi.com/content/writing/legos.md

 some transport.
 Like an API, there are other interesting kinds of abstractions -- let's talk about the one between the language creator and language user by _inventing syntax!_

-How? we'll define a [constructor](https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming)) for a [dynamic array](https://en.wikipedia.org/wiki/Dynamic_array) in `elixir`.

 This involves a subtle shift in the paradigm used to understand computation, at the core is the idea of viewing _computation_ as _data_.
 I would guess for most people, the typical mental model when reading at first is mostly _procedural_, a top-down scan with familiarity of syntax and semantics, then another important shift occurs in understanding runtime execution with the introduction of concurrency and parallelism, here we'll be peeling back at the layer between _compile time_ and _runtime_.

+As a refresher compile time occurs when program text is being "parsed and transformed" into a form the computer underneath can understand all the way to bits and runtime is when the program is actually executing ie "running", in this paradigm of viewing programs as textual input to other programs and to the program itself while running, is known as metaprogramming.

 Before we begin, a caveat.
-Although metaprogramming applies broadly to most modern languages -- implementations vary in feature parity, I'll try to primarily include alternate examples with go's [reflection](https://go.dev/blog/laws-of-reflection) and rust's [macro system](https://doc.rust-lang.org/book/ch19-06-macros.html) while providing nods to Cpython[[1]](#references), Ruby MRI[[2]](#references) and some javascript [[3]](#references)) but not typescript[[4]](#references)
+Although this technique applies broadly to most modern languages -- implementations vary in feature parity, I'll try to primarily include alternate examples with go's [reflection](https://go.dev/blog/laws-of-reflection) and rust's [macro system](https://doc.rust-lang.org/book/ch19-06-macros.html) while providing nods to Cpython[[1]](#references), Ruby MRI[[2]](#references) and some javascript [[3]](#references)) but not typescript[[4]](#references)

-### AST what?

-Abstract Syntax Tree.
-Okay but what is it?
-As this is intended to be written in a more hands-on style, at the risk of oversimplification, think of an AST as a way to meaningfully represent the textual source of a program that sometimes allows you to do something resembling [string interpolation](https://en.wikipedia.org/wiki/String_interpolation) operations on your program's text source.
+### Computation is data

  Consider for example the humble `eval()` function:

 ```javascript
 // javascript